Administrative Policies and Procedures Manual - Policy 3405: Holidays

 2.1.
 Holidays Falling on a Weekend

 The holiday is usually observed on the calendar day designated as the holiday.
 When a holiday falls on a Saturday, the holiday will be observed on the preceding Friday.
 When a holiday falls on a Sunday, the holiday will be observed on the following Monday.

 For employees working a shift assignment where midnight falls within their shift, the observed holiday begins with the starting time of the employee's regular shift on the calendar day observed as the holiday.

 When a holiday falls on an employee's regular day off, the holiday is normally granted on the work day immediately preceding or following the employee's regular day off.
 The holiday may be granted, by mutual agreement between the employee and his or her supervisor, at another time within ninety (90) days.

 2.4.
 Off Campus Employment

 Employees who work off campus at an organization that observes different holidays than those observed by the University may be authorized to observe the holidays that are applicable to that organization, provided that the dean/director provides written approval.
 In no case will observation of all holidays applicable to both organizations be permitted.

 3. Employees Eligible for Holiday Pay

 Only regular full-time or part-time employees, working twenty (20) or more hours per week, are eligible to be paid for holiday time off.
-Temporary, on-call, and part-time employees working less than twenty (20) hours per week are not eligible to receive pay for holiday time off.
+Temporary and on-call employees are not eligible to receive pay for holiday time off, and neither are part-time employees working less than twenty (20) hours per week.
 Employees must either work or be on paid leave on scheduled work days before and after the holiday in order to be eligible for holiday pay.
 Employees whose retirement date is on a holiday do not have to work or be on leave the day after the holiday in order to receive pay for holiday time off.

 4. Holiday Compensation